DavidRichardson02/Fourier-Series-Harmonic-Circles-Drawing/README.md

 # Fourier-Series-Harmonic-Circles-Drawing
 Drawing an arbitrary 2D path with the fourier series.
 See the attached document for a detailed explanation of the program.
-My first real project, based on some interesting math and serves as a cool visualization of the geometric representation of the Discrete Fourier Transform.
+Based on some interesting math and serves as a cool visualization of the geometric representation of the Discrete Fourier Transform.
 Made in c++ openframeworks.